 - Select your desired Graduate Certificate Program.

-- Complete preliminary application on the College of Extended Learning (CEL) website.
+- Complete preliminary application on the College of Extended and Global Education (CEGE) website.

 - Anticipate contact from the College from which you are applying to.